nemild/cli_for_full_stack/README.md

-hostname | displays the system name mount /dev/sdb1 /u01 | mount device to directory read var1 | set variable to stdin ping www.google.com | see if a site is up and you can connect to it yes | print y forever, used if you want dummy text, often used with head to restrict to a certain number of lines, can also tack on a prefix/suffix to make each line unique script | record everything typed in a text file file abc.txt | get info on file type
+hostname | displays the system name mount /dev/sdb1 /u01 | mount device to directory read var1 | set variable to stdin yes | print y forever, used if you want dummy text, often used with head to restrict to a certain number of lines, can also tack on a prefix/suffix to make each line unique script | record everything typed in a text file file abc.txt | get info on file type